 One quality that separates professional artists from art hobbyists is the willingness to create several works of art around a single theme or idea.

-In the picture above, Andy Wicks has done just that.
-Click on the image to see his full virtual gallery at ArtFlock.com.
+In the picture above, London-based artist Andy Wicks has done just that.
+Click the following link to see the full series, Hell and High Water, at his website.

 If you’ve never thought about creating a large series before, that’s all right—any artist can learn.
 I’ll admit that it might not be as fun as just sitting down and painting whatever comes to mind, but the outcome is more than worth it.

 1. Pick your subject or theme